-- Only one choice.
+- Only one home equity product.
 PNC doesn’t offer home equity loans or other home equity products, such as a reverse mortgage option.

-PNC doesn’t list any closing costs associated with opening a HELOC or the fees charged, other than the $100 transfer fee whenever you switch between a fixed or adjustable rate on your credit line.
-So, check with your loan officer to learn what fees you might be responsible for before finalizing your HELOC.
+PNC doesn’t list any closing costs associated with opening a HELOC or the fees charged, other than a $50 annual fee and a $100 transfer fee whenever you switch between a fixed or adjustable rate on your credit line.

 Have the following information ready before you apply: